robinmanuelthiel/xamarinworkshop/03 Creating a Xamarin Platform App/README.md

 The fact that is already runs on .NET and uses C# in most cases lets it also benefit from the code-sharing.
 It does not have to get ported to C# because **it already is** there.

-So from a framework perspective, iOS and Android has been ported to the same technology stack that Windows apps already were on sothat they can work together seamlessly.
+So from a framework perspective, iOS and Android has been ported to the same technology stack that Windows apps already were on so that they can work together seamlessly.

 ## The Portable project
 The most exciting project might be the Portable Class Library that Xamarin created.
 All platform projects are referencing this library.
 This implies that everything that gets created in here, is available for every platform.